Reform of the Disability Standards for Accessible Public Transport 2002 (Transport Standards)

 Have your say

-For more information on how you can contribute to the process, see Have your say.
+For more information on the consultation process, see the have your say page.

 The Department’s process to reform the Transport Standards is ongoing.
 Stage two of the reform process is currently underway, with further areas of reform to be identified in the coming months.